Projekt12-4/Login-System-VPN/CONTRIBUTING.md

 # Contribution Guidelines

 ... read this before making any pull requests
+1. Open up an issue with the appropriate label
-1. Short Title
+2. Short title
-2. Summary Explaining what specific feature was implemented
+3.
+2. Assign to the developer of your choice